peferso/cheat-sheets/bash/README.md

 ### Split a string using a delimiter

-Function that splits a string and stores elements splitted into an array
+Function that splits a string and stores elements splitted in an array
 ```sh
 func_splitter() {
   str=$1